JasonSmith-FlatironsSolutions/fumanchu.js/README.md

 `fumanchu.js` is a play on `moustache`, `handlebars`, and all the other bad puns associated with JavaScript templating engines.
-The fact is, brackets and curley-braces ('[..]' and '{..}') kind of look like moustaches if you turn them sideways and are not too picky.
+The fact is, brackets and curley-braces ('[..]' and '{..}') kind of look like moustaches if you turn them sideways and squint.
 Brackets look particularly like a "Fu Manchu" moustache.
 So JavaScript Arrays and Objects just naturally look like oodles of lip hair, from a certain viewpoint.
 Try to get that image out of your head.

 Okay, look, this library is still in the early stages of infancy.
 There is a lot more I want it to do, and it has